Appletri/google-homepage/README.md

-This is my google homepage project where
+This is my google homepage!
-I try and recreate the google homepage.
+<a href="https://Appletri.github.io/google-homepage/" rel="nofollow">Live Demo</a>